MattKweon/ajax-project/README.md

 ### Stretch Features:
 - Show more than one recipe when users search a cocktail
-- Allow users to filter search by types if liquor
+- Allow users to filter search by types of liquor